waratuman/waratuman.github.com/_posts/2010-01-12-installing-erlang-on-mac-os-x.markdown

     Eshell V5.7.4  (abort with ^G)
     1>

 A prompt should appear telling you that you are in the Eshell.
 If everything worked, then the installed worked.

 To quit the prompt type:

     1>q().

-## Clean up
+## Clean Up

 Now you can go ahead an remove the directory that we created at the start to hold the source code and compile it.

     $ cd ~/
     $ rm -rf ~/src